 However, between choosing what stays, goes, or needs to be found, it can be difficult to know where to start when it comes to establishing how to best provide your staff with everything they need.
 This can be very daunting as it can make a lot of difference to the health and happiness of your team.

-Just think about it; you and your employees spend a large portion of your week at work, so you really want to be making the most of you space!
 With too little open spaces, natural light, or fun activities, hey presto; you have the perfect recipe for disgruntled, uninspired, and unmotivated employees.